Welcome to the One Identity Safeguard for Privileged Sessions 5 F7 Administrator Guide!

 Filter events: The filtering functionality is now added to the api/audit/sessions/<session-id>/events endpoint, too.
 You can now search in the events of individual connections.
 For more information, see "Session events" in the REST API Reference Guide

 In order to better integrate PSM with Privileged Account Analytics, some architectural changes have been introduced.
 For more information, see REST API Reference Guide.

 Enabling TLS-encryption in an RDP connection policy has been simplified.
-When the connection is encrypted, Safeguard for Privileged Sessions has to show a certificate to the peer.
+When the connection is encrypted, SPS has to show a certificate to the peer.
 You can define the type of certificate to show to the peers.
 For details, see Enabling TLS-encryption for RDP connections.

 You can now configure the required minimum version of the default web listener.
 The default setting is TLS 1.2.
 For details, see Configuring user and administrator login addresses.